 Innhold er ikke tilgjengelig i valgt språk enda

-The first attempt is to use markdown written in Intellij or other editor, store it as a file
+The first attempt was to use markdown written in Intellij or other editor, store it as a file

 Thymeleaf is used for server side rendering HTML pages.
 For simplicity